cyberyurei2000/dotfiles/README.md

 #### Windows

-This script is only compatible with PowerShell 7.
+This script only suports PowerShell version 7 or above.

 ```
 > ./install.ps1